ory/docs/docs/hydra/index.md

 4. Hydra scales effortlessly up and down on every platform imaginable, including Heroku, Cloud Foundry, Docker, Google Container Engine and many more.

-Hydra has a limitations too:
+Hydra has a few limitations too:

 1. Hydra is not something that manages user accounts.
 Hydra does not offer user registration, password reset, user login, sending confirmation emails.
 This is what the *Identity Provider* is responsible for.